-This proverb clearly shows the use of lots to seek a decision for God in matters that could not be determined from the use of the facts at hand.
-Although it is not stated in this proverb, it can be assumed that the participants are in conformity to God's ways, authorized by God to access him through the casting of lots, seeking to gain insight, knowledge, and his will, and will abide by the decision that he gives through the lots.
+This proverb clearly shows the casting of lots to seek a decision from God in matters which could not be determined from the use of the facts at hand.
+Although it is not stated in this proverb, it can be assumed that the person casting the lots must be in conformity to God's ways, authorized by God to access him through this method, seeking to gain insight, knowledge, and his will, and will abide by the decision he gives through the lots.

 "The lot causes arguments to cease, and divides between the mighty" (Pro.18:18 Para.).

-For those who brought a matter before the Lord and sought insight, knowledge, or his decision in a matter and abided by what was revealed, the matter was settled and ceased to be a problem between them.
+For those who brought a matter before the Lord seeking insight, knowledge, or his decision in a matter and then abided by what was revealed, the matter was settled and ceased to be a problem between them.
 Again, those involved in the matter were most likely righteous in their intention to discover truth and a righteous judgement.

 King David and the Priesthood

-In the first book of the Chronicles of the kings of Israel, there are several accounts of king David and others seeking to understand the will of God concerning the division of the priesthood into their various functions.
-These accounts show that the method used to determine God's will in these matters was the casting of lots, and that it was considered prudent to seek the will of God by this method concerning people and things that would impact how people would serve and worship God.
-See 1.Chron.24:1-31; 25:1-8; 26:1-14.
+In the first book of the Chronicles of the kings of Israel, there are several accounts of king David and others seeking to understand the will of God in the division of the priesthood into their various functions.
+These accounts show the method used to determine God's will in these matters was the casting of lots, and that it was considered prudent to seek the will of God by this method in regards to the people and things which would impact how people would serve and worship God.
+See 1.Chron.
+24:1-31; 25:1-8; 26:1-14.